Jaime Jaquez Jr.: College career

 For the second straight season, Jaquez was named a finalist for the Julius Erving Award in 2022–23.
 On February 4, 2023, he had a game-high 24 points and a career-high 15 rebounds in a 76–52 win over Washington State.
-That month, he scored late baskets in multiple games to help lead the team to victories, including seven points in 3 1/2 minutes as the Bruins secured a win over Utah.
+That month, he scored late baskets in multiple games to help lead the team to victories, including seven points in 3 1/2 minutes as the Bruins secured a 78–71 win over Utah on February 23.
 He led UCLA to their first Pac-12 regular season title since 2013.
 The Bruins received a No. 2 seed in the 2023 NCAA tournament.
-In the opener, Jaquez had 17 points, eight rebounds, and a career-high five steals in a 86–53 rout over No. 15-seed UNC Asheville.
-Losing two starters, Adem Bona and Jaylen Clark, due to injuries, UCLA suffered a 79–76 loss to Gonzaga in Sweet Sixteen.
+In the opener, on March 16, Jaquez recorded 17 points, eight rebounds, and a career-high five steals in an 86–53 victory over No. 15-seed UNC Asheville.
+Losing two starters, Adem Bona and Jaylen Clark, due to injuries, UCLA concluded their season with a 79–76 loss to Gonzaga in the Sweet Sixteen on March 23.
 For the season, Jaquez averaged 17.8 points and 8.2 rebounds.
 He was named a consensus second-team All-American, and received the Lute Olson Award as the college player of the year.
 Jaquez was voted the Pac-12 Player of the Year, becoming the first Bruin to win since Kevin Love in 2008 and the first UCLA senior to capture the award since Ed O'Bannon in 1995.
 He also earned his second consecutive first-team all-conference selection.
-After the season, Jaquez declared for the draft, forgoing the extra year of eligibility that was available due to the COVID-19 pandemic.
+After the season, Jaquez declared for the 2023 NBA draft, forgoing the extra year of eligibility that was available due to the COVID-19 pandemic.
 He ended his career ranked eighth in UCLA history in career scoring (1,802) and career steals (178), and ninth in total games played (134).